Hungarian Revolution of 1848: Austra seeks Russian help

 Due to Hungary’s growing success, Austria sought help from Russia, resulting in the Treaty of Warsaw.
 Tsar Nicholas I of Russia sent about 200,000 troops under Field Marshal Ivan Paskevich to Hungary.
 Simultaneously, Austria appointed Field Marshal Julius Jacob von Haynau as commander of 180,000 Austrian troops and 605 guns, along with Jelačić’s Southern Army and Eduard Clam-Gallas’s Transylvanian Corps.
 They were aided by 70,000 Romanian militias under Avram Iancu.

 Their goal was to quickly take Pest: Austrians advanced via Győr-Komárom, and Russians via Kassa-Miskolc.
 Transylvania would be attacked jointly, while Jelačić acted independently.

 Hungarian forces had been reorganized after Buda’s liberation.
 Görgei commanded the main army with 4 corps, supported by garrisons and reserve forces in Szeged.
 Altogether, the Hungarian army had around 160,000 men and 450 guns, facing a vastly superior enemy of 380,000 troops and 1,205 guns.

-Battles Between the Main Armies
+Battles between the armies

 Görgei launched a preemptive attack, leading to battles at Szered, Csorna, and Zsigárd.
 In the Battle of Pered (June 20–21), initial Hungarian success was reversed by disorganized coordination and Russian reinforcements.